-Qualifying corporations may select to be treated as a "Small Business (S) Corporation" for Arkansas income tax purposes.
+A corporation may select to be treated as a "Small Business (S) Corporation" for Arkansas income tax purposes.
 The election may be made only if the corporation meets all of the following tests:

-- 1. It is treated as a Small Business Corporation with the Federal Government. - It has no more than seventy-five (75) stockholders.
-A husband and wife (and their estates) are treated as one shareholder for this requirement.
-All other persons are treated as separate shareholders. - It must be a corporation organized or created under the laws of the United States, a state, or territory or it is a similar association taxed as a corporation. - Its shareholders are individuals, estates and certain trusts described in IRC 1361. - 5.
+- It is treated as a Small Business Corporation with the Federal Government. - 2.
+It has no more than one hundred (100) shareholders.
+Members of a family (and their estates) can be treated as one shareholder for this requirement.
+All other persons are treated as separate shareholders. - It must be a corporation organized or created under the laws of the United States, a state, or territory or it is a similar association taxed as a corporation. - 4.
+Its shareholders are individuals, estates and certain trusts described in IRC 1361. - 5.
 It has no nonresident alien shareholders. - 6.
 It has only one class of stock. - 7.
-It is not an ineligible corporation as defined in IRC 1361.
+It is not an ineligible corporation as defined in IRC 1361. - 8.
+Banks may elect S Corp status even though the bank stock is owned by an individual's IRA rather than the individual.